TrueBlocks/trueblocks-core/src/other/migrations/README.md

 There should be a file called `./trueBlocks.toml` at the top of this folder.

 Edit that file and clean up any dangling paths.
-Change `~/.quickBlocks` to the new configuration folder throughout.
+Change references to the old configuration folder to the new configuration folder throughout.

 ## You're Migrated